rusty-snake/tricks/_posts/2022-06-25-nautilus-scripts.md

 #tags:
 ---

-Nautilus (GNOME File Manager) supports custom script to take actions on files.
+Nautilus (GNOME File Manager) allows for custom scripts to perform actions on files.
-These scripts are placed in `~/.local/share/nautilus/scripts`.
+These scripts are placed in the `~/.local/share/nautilus/scripts` directory.

 ## pngquant